-Tender, juicy roasted chicken leg quarters are not only easy to prepare and delicious, they're also easy on the budget!
+Tender, juicy roasted chicken leg quarters are not only easy to prepare and delicious, but they're also easy on the budget.
 This recipe could also be used with a quartered whole chicken, or use 4 split chicken breasts.

 Serve this tasty chicken with mashed or roasted potatoes and your favorite side vegetable dishes or salads for a memorable family meal or Sunday dinner.
 The recipe is easily doubled for a large family or party.

 Click Play to See This Recipe Come Together

 - 1 teaspoon dried leaf oregano